Effective and Efficient Dropout for Deep Convolutional Neural Networks: Dropout for Deep Convolutional Neural Networks

-The channel level dropout, drop-channel, is inspired by the observation that there exists a close structural correspondence between channels in convolutional layer and neurons in vanilla neural networks, which is formulated formally in Equation~\ref{formular:neuron_op}, Equation~\ref{formular:conv_op} and illustrated in Figure~\ref{fig:neuron}, Figure~\ref{fig:channel}.
-With similar derivation, drop-channel can be formally defined as:
+The channel level dropout, i.e., \dropchannel, is inspired by the observation that there exists a close structural correspondence between channels in the convolutional layer and neurons in canonical neural networks, which is formulated formally in Equation~\ref{formular:neuron_op} and Equation~\ref{formular:conv_op}.
+Therefore, dropping channels should be structurally more effective in regularization.
+Following a similar methodology, \dropchannel can be formulated as:

-where $\alpha_j$ is again a Bernoulli random variable with probability $1-p_j$ of being 1 and is applied to the whole channel $\mathbf{x}_j$.
-In other words, $\alpha_j$ controls the presence of channel $x_j$ during training.
-The drop-channel training is illustrated in Figure~\ref{fig:conv_architecture}, where the identity mapping of process 2 is replaced by process 3, a random sampling of $\alpha_j$ followed by the corresponding gating.
-After training, a similar ensemble approximation strategy as is in drop-neuron can be achieved by rescaling each kernel weight $\mathbf{k}_i^j$ on input channel $\mathbf{x}_j$ with $1-p_j$.
-The drop-channel approximation can also be efficiently achieved by rescaling those active activation maps $\mathbf{x}_j$ of each channel with corresponding ratio $\frac{1}{1-p_j}$ in each forward pass during training, and the resulting network after training then can be directly used during inference time.
+where $\alpha_j$ is again an \textit{independent} Bernoulli random variable with probability $1-p$ of being 1 and is applied to the entire channel $\mathbf{x}_j$.
+Particularly, $\alpha_j$ controls the presence of the input channel $x_j$ during training.
+The \dropchannel training is illustrated in Figure~\ref{fig:conv_architecture}, where the identity mapping of operation 2 is replaced by operation 3, a random sampling of $\alpha_j$ followed by the corresponding gating on input channels.
+The scaling factor $\frac{1}{p}$ here again compensates for the scale loss from the deactivation of input channels and keeps the expected value of the output during training.
+The resultant network after training can then be directly used for inference with Equation~\ref{formular:conv_op}.

-The idea of channel level dropout is first introduced in an object localization model named SpatialDropout~\cite{tompson2015efficient}.
-However, experiments in \cite{tompson2015efficient} only show that SpatialDropout improve CNN models over a small dataset and the effectiveness and interaction of this channel level dropout technique in effect with other training techniques, e.g. data augmentation and batch normalization~\cite{ioffe2015batch}, are not properly examined.
-To exploit both regularization and ensemble effects to the largest extent, we investigate further in the complicated interaction between drop-channel and other training techniques widely used in state-of-the-art CNNs.
-Based on our observation and empirical evaluation, we propose general convolutional building blocks for the training of deep CNNs.
+The idea of channel level dropout is first introduced in SpatialDropout~\cite{tompson2015efficient}.
+However, \cite{tompson2015efficient} only shows that SpatialDropout improves CNN models over an object localization dataset, and the effectiveness of SpatialDropout in interaction with other training techniques, e.g., data augmentation and batch normalization~\cite{ioffe2015batch}, are not investigated.
+To better harness the regularization and ensemble effects, we examine the complex interaction between \dropchannel and these techniques extensively used in state-of-the-art CNNs theoretically and empirically.